Skip to main content

 });

-Register the call event listener before Chat connects so that you can receive restored call events or offline incoming calls as early as possible.
+Register the call event handler before Chat connects so that you can receive restored call events or offline incoming calls as early as possible.

 Java